zeffon/bilibili-embed-renderer/README.md

 | `hasDanmaku`   | false   | `false`   | `Boolean` | Whether to open the popup.                         |
 | `iframeClass`  | false   |           | `String`  | Iframe constom class                               |

+*Either `aid` or `bvid` must be provided. `bvid` is preferred as it's more user-friendly and stable.

 > How to find parameters value?

+### Method 1: Using Bilibili's embed code (easiest)
-> Open the video you want to use on Bilibili.
-You should find the `share Button` and focus it, then click `嵌入代码`, finally you can get the following code.
+Open the video you want to use on Bilibili.
+You should find the `share Button` and focus it, then click `嵌入代码`, finally you can get the following code:

 ```html
 <iframe